hajk1/shahab4j/README.md

 # shahabCalculator
 ======

-A Java library for generation and validation of Shahab Code(National code which is recognised by Iranian Central Bank)
+A Java library for generation and validation of Shahab Code(National code which is recognized by Iranian Central Bank)

 #### Shahab quick examples: